-i) Use Google Alerts
+1. Use Google Alerts to generate content ideas

 Set up your Google account and use https://www.google.com/alerts to "monitor the web for interesting new content".
 Simply type in the keyword most related to your industry or product, and it will feed you a bunch of articles and headlines of related content from today to how many days ago you wish to see.

-ii) Leverage subcultures
+2. Leverage subcultures

-By identifying and investing in the subculture that is related to your brand not only makes your brand stand out, it also gives you new inspirations for content creation.
-The content on your owned channels will no longer be just about the brand but also about certain lifestyles, making you a step closer to creating truly value-adding and attractive content.
+By aligning with a relevant subculture, your brand not only stands out, but it also opens up exciting possibilities for content creation.
+Your owned channels will no longer solely focus on the brand itself, but also encompass certain lifestyles, bringing you closer to producing truly valuable and captivating content.

-iii) Answer questions
+3. Answer questions

 People run out of ideas on what content to create because they are only trying to initiate conversations instead of responding to existing threads.
 One easy way to create a lot of new content is to look at what people are asking.